Abhishek882772/Todo-List/README.md

-# Todo-List
-Todo using react and tailwind css
+here are 2 different codes one using react and tailwind and second basic html css and jsvascript